peerkristijan-tuta/linux-shell-interface/README.md

 - ls -l
 - ls -l -a
 - ls | grep shell

-| allows piping
+the command '|' allows piping

 - !

-! causes the previous entered command to be re-execute
+the command '!' causes the previous entered command to be re-execute

 - sleep 3 &

-& causes the command to run concurrently
+the command '&' causes the command to run concurrently